 DIY Ritual.
 DIY Joy.

-Remove the challah cover and uncover new (and old) rituals of sharing ha’motzi.
+Raise a glass.
 There are many ways to enjoy Shabbat rituals + Friday night dinners, so we asked five OneTable hosts to share their unique practices, challenges, and inspiration.
-Watch how they bless the bread, share with their guests, and adapt the ritual to meet their needs.
+Watch how they sanctify the wine and adapt the ritual to meet their needs.

 DIY Ritual: Welcoming guests into the mood of Shabbat in different ways